• GEPHART LAB

 Undergraduate Researcher

 Pablo is an undergraduate at Stanford studying bioengineering.
-He hopes to attend medical school and is interested in clinical and translational research pertaining to neurological diseases.
+He hopes to attend medical school and is interested in clinical and translational research pertaining to cancer.
 Outside of the lab, he plays on the Stanford Club Soccer team and volunteers as a Spanish interpreter for the Cardinal Free Clinics.
-He enjoys skiing, painting, and playig soccer in his free time.
+He enjoys running, playing soccer, and spending time outdoors.

 broken image